Farres: History

-Near Chalandritsa a Mycenaean settlement has been excavated in 1985.
+Near Chalandritsa, a Mycenaean settlement was excavated in 1985.
 Pharae was one of the cities of the Achaean League.
 After the Roman conquest, it belonged to Patras.
 During the Frankish rule (13th-14th century) the Barony of Chalandritsa was established.
 The barony was ruled by the French Dramelay (or Trémolay) family and later the Genoese Zaccaria family.
 The remains of the Frankish castle have been preserved.
-Ottoman rule lasted until the Greek War of Independence, in which the area was liberated in 1821-1822.
-Two earthquakes, measuring 5.5 on the Richter scale, struck the municipality on February 5, 2008 causing little damage.
+Ottoman rule lasted until the Greek War of Independence, in which the area was liberated in 1821–1822.
+Two earthquakes, measuring 5.5 on the Richter scale, struck the municipality on February 5, 2008, causing little damage.